farzadnadiri/farzadnadiri.github.io/_pages/about.md

   - Boosted the performance of a mapping software application serving more than one million users by about 25 percent through architectural refactoring and the integration of automated testing
   - Enhanced scalability and reliability by improving monitoring, refining data access patterns, and collaborating with cross functional teams on incident response and performance tuning

-- **Founder and CTO**, RoboGarson, Dec 2021 to Dec 2022, Tehran, Iran

-  - Built a restaurant service robot using 3D point cloud localization for precise indoor navigation in dynamic environments, combining mapping, localization, and path planning
-  - Integrated perception, localization, and motion planning into a single robotic platform, iterated on algorithms based on deployment data and customer feedback, and evaluated performance in live restaurant pilots
-  - Led concept to deployment, including hardware decisions, embedded software, backend services, and coordination with pilot customers

 - **Software Engineering Team Lead**, Metalive, Jan 2021 to Dec 2022, Tehran, Iran